sleebapaul/sleebapaul.github.io/_posts/2018-04-02-why-india-needs-MOOCs.markdown

 ![image-center](/assets/moocs/subj_division.png){: .align-center}

-Meanwhile, in the Netherlands, TU Delft ran a pilot to let their students earn credit from MOOCs offered on edX by other universities, via a Virtual Exchange program<sup>**15**</sup>.
-At the end of 2017, TU Delft signed an agreement with 8 other universities.
-Now, students from this group of universities can earn credit for MOOCs offered anywhere in the system.
-The universities participating in this program are: the Delft University of Technology (TU Delft), the Ecole Polytechnique Fédérale de Lausanne, Wageningen University and Research, Rice University, the University of Queensland, the Australian National University, the University of Adelaide, the Hong Kong University of Science and Technology, and Leiden University.
-{: style="text-align: justify;"}

-Udacity is providing a chance to earn a Developer Scholarship from Google<sup>**16**</sup>, and it is open to Indian residents who are eager to master web and mobile development skills.
+Udacity is providing a chance to earn a Developer Scholarship from Google<sup>**15**</sup>, and it is open to Indian residents who are eager to master web and mobile development skills.
 Again, Udacity's Nanodegrees are built with industry experts and leading technology companies from Silicon Valley like Google, Amazon, and Facebook, to ensure the student to master the skills she/he needs to meet the requirements of the industry.
 {: style="text-align: justify;"}

 Thus, these programs become a three-way arrangement between educator, student, and employer.